-The PARAMETRIC_INDEX placeholder can be used at any position with parametric job templates and SHALL be substituted by the underlying DRM system with the parametric job's index.
+The 'PARAMETRIC_INDEX' placeholder can be used at any position with parametric job templates and SHALL be substituted by the underlying DRM system with the parametric job's index.

-A HOME_DIRECTORY placeholder at the beginning denotes the remaining portion as a relative file specification resolved relative to the job users home directory at the host where the file is located.
+A 'HOME_DIRECTORY' placeholder at the beginning denotes the remaining portion as a relative file specification resolved relative to the job users home directory at the host where the file is located.

-A WORKING_DIRECTORY placeholder at the beginning denotes the remaining portion as a relative file specification resolved relative to the jobs working directory at the host where the file is located.
+A 'WORKING_DIRECTORY' placeholder at the beginning denotes the remaining portion as a relative file specification resolved relative to the jobs working directory at the host where the file is located.

-The outputPath MUST be specified in a syntax that is common at the host where the file is located.
-If set and the job was successfully submitted and the file can't be written before execution the job MUST enter the state, JobProgramState.FAILED.
+The 'outputPath' MUST be specified in a syntax that is common at the host where the file is located.
+If set and the job were successfully submitted and the file can't be written before execution the job MUST enter the state 'JobState.FAILED'.